 His primary research focuses on the intersections between imperial ideology and state power in 1930s Japan.
-He is currently working on a book manuscript entitled Ghost in the Machine: Imperial Ideology and Thought Reform in Interwar Japan, which analyzes the imperial state’s policies to ideologically rehabilitate incarcerated communists and anti-colonial activists in the Japanese Empire during the 1930s.
-In addition to his research on interwar thought reform policies, he has also written/presented on a wide-range of topics, including Japanese colonialism in Korea, postwar Japanese film, Kyoto school philosophy, fascism as a global phenomenon as well as postcolonial theory and the question of historical difference.
-He has received a number of grants and fellowships from the National Endowment for the Humanities (2016), the Japan Foundation (2015-16), the Northeast Asia Council of the AAS (2014), the Fulbright Program (2008-2010), among others.
+His book manuscript titled Ghost in the Machine: Imperial Ideology and Thought Reform in Interwar Japan (currently under review) analyzes the imperial state’s policies to rehabilitate incarcerated communists and anti-colonial activists in the Japanese Empire during the 1930s.
+In addition to his research on imperial state ideology, he has also written/presented on a wide-range of topics, including Japanese colonialism in Korea, postwar Japanese film, Kyoto school philosophy, fascism as a global phenomenon as well as postcolonial theory and the question of historical difference.
+His research has been awarded grants and fellowships from the National Endowment for the Humanities (2016), the Japan Foundation (2015-16), the Northeast Asia Council of the AAS (2014), the Fulbright Program (2008-2010), among others.

 Article: “Crisis Ideology and the Articulation of Fascism in Interwar Japan: The 1938 Thought War Symposium,” Japan Forum Vol. 26, No. 4 (Dec 2014), pp. 462-485.

-Essay (under review): “Tanabe Hajime as Storyteller; Or, Reading Philosophy as Metanoetics as Narrative” in Confronting Capital: Rethinking the Kyoto School, edited by Fabian Schaefer and Viren Murthy.
-Under review at Brill
+Chapter: (Forthcoming) “Tanabe Hajime as Storyteller; Or, Reading Philosophy as Metanoetics as Narrative” in Confronting Capital: Rethinking the Kyoto School, edited by Viren Murthy, Fabian Schaefer and Max Ward.
+Brill, forthcoming, 2017.

-Invited Talk: “Philosophical Conversion and the Displacement of History: An Unorthodox Reading of Tanabe Hajime’s Zangedō to shite no tetsugaku”, University of Tokyo Center for Philosophy, July 2013, http://utcp.c.u-tokyo.ac.jp/blog/2013/10/report-lecture-by-prof-max-war/...
+Invited Talk: “Philosophical Conversion and the Displacement of History: An Unorthodox Reading of Tanabe Hajime’s Zangedo to shite no tetsugaku”, University of Tokyo Center for Philosophy, Tokyo Japan, July 2013, (Report, HERE)